ArthurJDurand/MDT-TS-and-Scripts/README.md

 ApplyOEMDrivers.ps1 - Applies the extracted OEM drivers to the deployed OS as part of the task sequence during OS deployment!
 CleanupScripts.ps1 - Cleans up MDT scripts copied to the OS drive after OS deployment as part of the task sequence during OS deployment!

+Please note that due to file size and bandwidth limitation of GitHub, the boot images is missing from this repository!
+You'll have to update your deployment share to recreate the boot images!

 "$OEM$" folder
 The unattend.xml of the OS being deployed expects to find and run SetupComplete.cmd located in C:\Windows\Setup\Scripts.
 The "$OEM$" folder contains everything including the SetupComplete.cmd file that will be copied to C:\Windows\Setup\Scripts during OS deployment.